Do Ohio labor Laws Require Breaks and Lunches?

 Whichever way an employer handles this, the company or agency must pay individuals for all the time they spend working.
 For instance, a person who skips her 30-minute lunch break and puts in a full eight hours must be paid for eight hours instead of for seven-and-a-half.
 Persistent mismatches between the time people work and the time they get paid for provides very strong grounds for filing employment complaints and lawsuits.

 An employer cannot use the argument that an employee was allowed to take unpaid breaks as a defense against withholding earned pay and overtime.
 Proving that an employer is not accounting honestly for break time requires presenting detailed records.
-Partnering with an experienced Columbus, Ohio, employment lawyer will help an employee or group of employees put together such records.
+Partnering with our experienced Columbus, Ohio, employment lawyers will help an employee or group of employees put together such records.